Hotakubo/clocklock/README.md

 1. Enter the domains you want to restrict
     - Maximum of 5 domains
+    - You can specify subdomains using an asterisk in the domain
 2. Enter the browsing time allowed per day
     - You can select from 5 minutes to a maximum of 6 hours